Take a road trip along Route 66 with kids and you’ll see some fun, quirky, educational, and off-the-beaten-path tourist attractions.

 Mike and I decided to do an epic road trip this summer.
 He flew to California, and then we drove with the two little ones back to Kentucky over 3 days, spent time in Kentucky and Southern Indiana, and then drove back to California again.

-This is a bit of a take-off from the Cadillac Ranch, but who doesn't love a good game of slug bug (or punch buggy as I call it) on a road trip.
+This is kind of like Cadillac Ranch, but who doesn’t love a good game of slug bug (or punch buggy as I call it) on a road trip.
 The kids jumped out of the car here, it was a little drizzly, but they ran through the cars playing punch buggy.

 Stewart’s Petrified Wood

 This is a fun and quirky place.
 Mike and I want to explore here and talk to Charles (the owner), and maybe pick up a few fun things to take home with us.